-SSgA MSCI ACWI ex U.S. Index seeks to approximate as closely as practicable, before expenses, the performance of the MSCI ACWI ex USA Index over the long term.
+SSgA MSCI ACWI ex U.S. Index (Non-U.S. Large-Cap Core) seeks an investment return that approximates as closely as practicable, before expenses, the performance of the MSCI ACWI ex USA Index over the long term.
 The Fund attempts to achieve this by investing in other collective investment funds, each an underlying fund, managed by the Trustee, which have characteristics consistent with the Fund's overall investment objective.
 The Fund was formed under the State Street Global Advisors Trust Company Investment Funds for Tax Exempt Retirement Plans Declaration of Trust (the Trust).
 State Street Global Advisors Trust Company (SSGA) acts as Trustee and Record-keeper of the Fund and as Trustee, has exclusive management and control of the Trust.
 SSGA is the Fund's Investment Manager.
 State Street Bank provides custodial services.
 The annual financial reports were audited by PricewaterhouseCoopers LLP.

-SSgA MSCI EAFE Small Cap Index Securities Lending Fund approximately as closely as practicable, before expenses, the performance of the MSCI EAFE Small Cap Index over the long-term.
+SSgA MSCI EAFE Small Cap Index Securities Lending Fund seeks an investment return that approximates as closely as practicable, before expenses, the performance of the MSCI EAFE Small Cap Index over the long-term.
 State Street Bank provides custodial services.
-State Street Global Advisors Trust Company, a wholly-owned subsidiary of State Street Bank is the trustee and record-keeper of the fund.
+State Street Global Advisors Trust Company, a wholly owned subsidiary of State Street Bank is the trustee and record-keeper of the fund.
 State Street Global Advisors, a division of State Street Bank is the Fund's Investment Manager.
 The annual financial reports were audited by PricewaterhouseCoopers LLP.